elijah-rou/PedalBoi/log.md

 Changed effect to temporarily be in-out passthrough.
 Tested Initial breadboard prototype.
 There is a hum that I *can not* seem to locate the source of, though the guitar signal gets through the daisy.
 Modularised the breadboard prototype for debugging.

+## 02/12
+Swapped out AC power adapter for a 9V battery.
+This has eliminated most of the AC noise.
+Added a resistor from output circuit to ground -> Eliminates the ground loop when the circuit is off.
+Added a capacitor to the 2nd op amp output of the input circuit to attempt to eliminate stray DC input.